U.S. govt, top fuel supplier work to secure pipelines as closure enters 4th day

 Gulf Coast refiner Valero Energy VLO.N chartered a tanker to store fuel offshore that it is unable to pump through the pipeline, and other refiners were looking to do the same, market participants said.

-(Reporting by Devika Krishna Kumar in New York; Additional reporting by Steve Holland in Washington, D.C.; Editing by Gary McWilliams and Tom Hogue)
+(Reporting by Devika Krishna Kumar in New York; Additional reporting by Stephanie Kelly in New York and Steve Holland in Washington, D.C.; Editing by Gary McWilliams, Tom Hogue and Bernadette Baum)

 ((devika.kumar@thomsonreuters.com; +1 646 223 6059; Reuters Messaging: devika.kumar.thomsonreuters.com@reuters.net))